seshieya/100-days-of-code/log.md

 **Progress**:

 - Didn't get very far in creating the DB, but instead got side-tracked and started looking at hosting providers.
 Maybe will dockerize the project and host it on a VPS instead of using a shared hosting service...
-- For the messages, will likely store subject and any disclaimers in the DB
+- For the notes, will likely store subject and any disclaimers in the DB

 **Links to work**: None today as mostly research